-We are subject to income taxes in the U.S. and in numerous foreign jurisdictions.
+We are subject to income taxes in the United States and in numerous foreign jurisdictions.
 The statute of limitations for adjustments to our historic tax obligations will vary from jurisdiction to jurisdiction.
 Furthermore, net operating loss and tax credit carryforwards may be subject to adjustment after the expiration of the statute of limitations of the year such net operating losses and tax credits originated.
-In general, the tax years for U.S. federal and state income tax purposes, that remain open for examination are for 2005 and forward due to its operating loss carryforwards.
+In general, the tax years for U.S. federal and state income tax purposes that remain open for examination are for 2005 and forward due to our net operating loss carryforwards.

 Income tax expense includes U.S. and international income taxes.
-Except as required under U.S. tax law, we do not provide for U.S. income taxes on our undistributed earnings of foreign subsidiaries that have not been previously taxed, because we intend to invest such undistributed earnings indefinitely outside of the U.S. Undistributed earnings of foreign subsidiaries that are indefinitely invested outside the U.S. were approximately \$0.6 million at December 31, 2013.
-Determination of the unrecognized deferred tax liability that would be incurred if such amounts were repatriated is not practicable.
+Except as required under U.S. tax law, we do not provide for U.S. income taxes on our undistributed earnings of foreign subsidiaries that have not been previously taxed, because we intend to invest such undistributed earnings indefinitely outside of the U.S. If our intent changes or if these funds are needed for our U.S. operations, we would be required to accrue or pay U.S. taxes on some or all of these undistributed earnings.
+As of December 31, 2014, cash held by foreign subsidiaries was \$8.1 million, which includes undistributed earnings of foreign subsidiaries indefinitely invested outside of the U.S. of \$4.0 million.
+The deferred tax liability related to the undistributed earnings of our foreign subsidiaries is not material.